MichaelOsosanya/EGRE_347_Project/README.md

 - made projectiles collide with each other
 - gave enemies direction so they can shoot in the direction the player is in
-- combined methods for player shooting mini bosses and all enemies shooting player
+- combined methods for player shooting mini-bosses and all enemies shooting player

 NEEDS:
 - if statement if all enemies are defeated

 ------------------------------------------------------------------------------------
-CHANGES AS OF 12.10.23
+CHANGES AS OF 12.10.23 RM
-Implemented a  health bar that represents the player's current health in the game.
+- Implemented a  health bar that represents the player's current health in the game.
 Furthermore, the health bar is also displayed within the game in the top left corner of the game.

 - Needs to be implemented with the collisions from the enemy and obstacles to ensure the player is taking damage when in contact.
 ____________________________________________________________________________________